-VISION, SCOPE, AND AIM OF THE JOURNAL
+VISION, SCOPE, AND AIMS OF THE JOURNAL

 VSION OF THE JOURNAL